-6.13.3 Terminal
+6.12.3 Terminal

 LinkComm features a built-in terminal monitor program.
-All communications between LinkComm and SatLink 3 uses the command line interface.
-The Terminal window can be used to view a history of command traffic and can be used to access the command line interface directly.
+All communications between LinkComm and the station uses the command line interface.
+The Terminal window can be used to view a history of command traffic, and can be used to access the command line interface directly.

-To see the details of the communication between LinkComm and SatLink 3, bring up the terminal window via the Terminal button on the Diagnostic tab.
+To see the details of the communication between LinkComm and the station, bring up the terminal window via the Terminal button on the Diagnostic tab.

 You may type into the terminal window.
-Data typed will be sent to SatLink 3.
-Any replies from SatLink 3 will be shown in the Terminal window.
+Data typed will be sent to the station.
+Any replies from the station will be shown in the Terminal window.